-In several airports, Kindles and other eReaders must be removed from your baggage like other electronics.
+Kindles and other eReaders must be removed from your baggage like other electronics in several airports.

 With any other electronic gadget, Just put it in a separate bin.

-Simply go through security, withdraw your device from its storage place and deposit it in a separate bin, and you’re good to go.
+Simply go through security, withdraw your device from its storage place, deposit it in a separate bin, and you’re ready.

-Many airlines don’t allow bringing electronics devices on checked baggage, even if you’re able to bring your Kindle, it’s best to keep it in your carry-on bag.
+Many airlines don’t allow bringing electronic devices on checked baggage, even if you’re able to bring your Kindle, it’s best to keep it in your carry-on bag.

 Can You Use a Kindle During the Flight?

 You can use your Kindle during the flight.
 Make sure that you place your Kindle in airplane mode.

 While plane take-off and landing, it’s ideally recommended to keep all electronic devices turned off or in airplane mode.